thibautvs/webstack-client/README.md

 It contains the necessary elements to quickly start new developments, namely :

 * Folder hierarchy to standardize source code organization across projects
-* Configuration of AngularJS with working controllers & views as example
+* Configuration of AngularJS with working controllers, views, directives, filters and services as example
+* i18n and l10n
+* Authentication
+* Wiring with our ReST API
 * Lightweight http server to host the application during development and to execute tests
-* End-to-end and unit tests using Protractor and Karma/Jasmine respectively
+* End-to-end and unit tests using Protractor and Karma/Jasmine
 * Bower for dependencies management
-* Grunt for tasks management (minification, ...)
+* Gulp for tasks management (minification, bundling, ...)
 * ...

 ### Install Dependencies